-There are a wide range of methods for managing software and service integrations, from hobbling the together with bits of code, to investing in third parties to provide integrations and managed services.
+There are a wide range of methods and cloud based integration platforms for managing software and service integrations, from hobbling the together with bits of code to investing in third parties to provide integrations and managed services.

 Have a look at your existing integrations and get an assessment together of what is holding your various applications and services together.
 Some integrations will be pretty well designed and handled and others will be a mess.
 There will also be a number of connections that you wish were integrations, but are actually just people emailing each other and moving data round in spreadsheets and so on.